 Gen. William K. Suter, a Kentucky native who served as the U.S. Supreme Court clerk for 22 years, will be the guest speaker at Kentucky's Law Day celebration on Monday, May 4, in the rotunda of the state Capitol.
 The event will begin at 10 a.m.
 ET.
 The public is invited.

-The Supreme Court of Kentucky will hear oral arguments Wednesday and Thursday, Dec.
-14-15, 2011, in Frankfort in cases that originated in Bourbon, Fayette, Henderson, Jefferson, Marshall and Pulaski counties.
+The Supreme Court of Kentucky will hear arguments in a workers' compensation case and cases that originated in Campbell, Fayette, Hardin, Jefferson, Lincoln and Madison counties.
 Proceedings are open to the public and will take place at 9, 10 and 11 a.m.
-EST each day in the Supreme Court Courtroom at the state Capitol.
-The public may also observe oral arguments via the Supreme Court live stream.
+ET each day in the Supreme Court Courtroom on the second floor of the state Capitol at 700 Capitol Ave.